-The Proposed Restructuring is expected to be funded with cash from operations, an exchange of debt of CCH II, LLC ("CCH II") for other debt at CCH II (the "Notes Exchange"), the issuance of additional debt (the "New Debt Commitment"), and the proceeds of an equity offering (the "Rights Offering") for which Charter has received a back-stop commitment (the "Back-Stop Commitment") from certain holders of certain of our parent companies' notes (the "Noteholders").
-In addition to separate restructuring agreements entered into with each Noteholder (the "Restructuring Agreements") pursuant to which we and our parent companies expect to implement the Proposed Restructuring, the Noteholders have entered into commitment letters (the "Commitment Letters"), pursuant to which they have agreed to exchange and/or purchase, as applicable, certain of our parent companies' securities, as described in more detail below.
+The Plan is expected to be funded with cash from operations, an exchange of debt of CCH II, LLC ("CCH II") for other debt at CCH II (the "Notes Exchange"), the issuance of additional debt (the "New Debt Commitment"), and the proceeds of an equity offering (the "Rights Offering").
+In addition to separate restructuring agreements entered into with certain holders of our parent companies' notes (the "Noteholders") pursuant to which we and our parent companies expect to implement the Plan (as amended July 31, 2009, the "Restructuring Agreements"), the Noteholders have entered into commitment letters (the "Commitment Letters"), pursuant to which they have agreed to exchange and/or purchase, as applicable, certain of our parent companies' securities, as described in more detail below.
+The holders of the CCH II notes have made their elections in the Notes Exchange.
+As a result of the Notes Exchange, CCH II will exchange approximately \$1.5 billion of old CCH II notes for new CCH II notes on the effective date of the Plan should the Bankruptcy Court approve the Plan and the Plan becomes effective.
+The Rights Offering has also been concluded resulting in holders of CCH I, LLC ("CCH I") notes electing to purchase approximately \$1.6 billion of Charter's new Class A Common Stock and certain of the Noteholders electing to exercise an overallotment option to purchase an additional approximately \$40 million of Charter's new Class A Common Stock.
+The Rights Offering will close on the effective date of the Plan should the Bankruptcy Court approve the Plan and the Plan becomes effective.

-Under the Notes Exchange, existing holders of senior notes of CCH II and CCH II Capital Corp. ("CCH II Notes") will be entitled to exchange their CCH II Notes for new 13.5% Senior Notes of CCH II and CCH II Capital Corp. (the "New CCH II Notes").
+Under the Notes Exchange, existing holders of senior notes of CCH II and CCH II Capital Corp. ("CCH II Notes") were entitled to elect to exchange their CCH II Notes for new 13.5% Senior Notes of CCH II and CCH II Capital Corp. (the "New CCH II Notes").
 CCH II Notes that are not exchanged in the Notes Exchange will be paid in cash in an amount equal to the outstanding principal amount of such CCH II Notes plus accrued but unpaid interest to the bankruptcy petition date plus post-petition interest, but excluding any call premiums or prepayment penalties and for the avoidance of doubt, any unmatured interest.
 The aggregate principal amount of New CCH II Notes to be issued pursuant to the Plan is expected to be approximately \$1.5 billion plus accrued but unpaid interest to the bankruptcy petition date plus post-petition interest, but excluding any call premiums or prepayment penalties (collectively, the "Target Amount"), plus an additional \$85 million.

-Under the Commitment Letters, certain holders of CCH II Notes have committed to exchange, pursuant to the Notes Exchange, an aggregate of approximately \$1.2 billion in aggregate principal amount of CCH II Notes, plus accrued but unpaid interest to the bankruptcy petition date plus post-petition interest, but excluding any call premiums or any prepayment penalties.
-In the event that the aggregate principal amount of New CCH II Notes to be issued pursuant to the Notes Exchange would exceed the Target Amount, each Noteholder participating in the Notes Exchange will receive a pro rata portion of such Target Amount of New CCH II Notes, based upon the ratio of (i) the aggregate principal amount of CCH II Notes it has tendered into the Notes Exchange to (ii) the total aggregate principal amount of CCH II Notes tendered into the Notes Exchange.
+Under the Commitment Letters, certain holders of CCH II Notes committed to exchange, pursuant to the Notes Exchange, an aggregate of approximately \$1.2 billion in aggregate principal amount of CCH II Notes, plus accrued but unpaid interest to the bankruptcy petition date plus post-petition interest, but excluding any call premiums or any prepayment penalties.
+Because the aggregate principal amount of New CCH II Notes to be issued pursuant to the Notes Exchange exceeds the Target Amount, each Noteholder participating in the Notes Exchange will receive a pro rata portion of such Target Amount of New CCH II Notes, based upon the ratio of (i) the aggregate principal amount of CCH II Notes it has tendered into the Notes Exchange to (ii) the total aggregate principal amount of CCH II Notes tendered into the Notes Exchange.
 Participants in the Notes Exchange will receive a commitment fee equal to 1.5% of the principal amount plus interest on the CCH II Notes exchanged by such participant in the Notes Exchange.